LifeTimeScriptKiddie/Note/HTB/Trick/Trick.md

 ```

 dig returns preprod-payroll.trick.htb.
-preprod might indicates the webpage is a preproduction website, which should not be facing external network.
+Preprod might indicates the webpage is a preproduction website.
 For now, I will keep this on the side and move on to port 80.

 ### Port 80 - HTTP